Elder Law and Senior Legal Matters

 Q: If I make a trust, can I modify it whenever I need to?

-A: Furman says you are not giving up control even if you have a living trust.
-The switch of control occurs only when you die, or you become incapable of handling your own affairs.
+A: Furman says you are not giving up control if you have a living trust.
+Control changes only when you die or you become incapable of handling your own affairs.
+Only then will a living trust’s assets be disseminated to your beneficiaries.
+If you become incompetent, the trustee successor listed in your living trust will take over your trust.

 Written By: